CodecoolGlobal/threads-workshop-java-Wirek90/README.md

 This is a simple workshop on Java threads.
 We will be implementing a coffee shop.
 Here is how it works:

-- Take orders from customers using `game.takeOrder()` (this takes 1 s).
+- Take orders from customers using `com.codecool.coffee.game.takeOrder()` (this takes 1 s).
 There are 3 cash registers, so you can take up to 3 orders simultaneously.
 - Each order is for one coffee and one sandwich.
-    - Make coffee using `game.makeCoffee(order)` (this takes 1.5 s).
+    - Make coffee using `com.codecool.coffee.game.makeCoffee(order)` (this takes 1.5 s).
 There is only one coffee machine so you can make only 1 coffee at a time.
-    - Make sandwiches using `game.makeSandwich(order)` (this takes 2 s).
+    - Make sandwiches using `com.codecool.coffee.game.makeSandwich(order)` (this takes 2 s).
 You can make up to 5 sandwiches simultaneously.
 - We will be monitoring how many of these you are able to make per second.

-The classes in the `game/` directory are your interface to the coffee shop game, you should not modify them.
+The classes in the `com.codecool.coffee.game/` directory are your interface to the coffee shop com.codecool.coffee.game, you should not modify them.

 See also Links at the bottom of this page.

 ## Serve orders

-Open the `CoffeeShopTemplate` class.
+Open the `com.codecool.coffee.CoffeeShopTemplate` class.
 Run the main method (Ctrl-Shift-F10).

 You can see that we're trying to serve coffee orders and managing about 1 per second.
 Can you make it faster using threads?